Loading...

 Hearing

 This guide covers everything you need to know about Rhode Island HOA law: how to fight violations, your rights as a homeowner, the procedural requirements your HOA must follow, and how fines and enforcement work.
-Compared to neighbors like Massachusetts and Connecticut, Rhode Island provides moderate but meaningful homeowner protections.
+Compared to neighbors like Massachusetts and Connecticut, Rhode Island's condominium fine cap is unusually protective.

-HOAs in Rhode Island are primarily governed by the Rhode Island Condominium Act (R.I.
-Gen. Laws §34-36.1) for condominiums and the Common Interest Community Act for planned communities.
+Condominiums are governed by the Rhode Island Condominium Act (R.I.
+Gen. Laws §34-36.1).
+Rhode Island has no separate planned-community act, so non-condominium HOAs are governed by their recorded declaration plus the RI Nonprofit Corporation Act (§7-6).
 Additional protections come from the Rhode Island Fair Housing Practices Act (§34-37) and general property law.
-Your community's CC&Rs and bylaws provide the detailed rules.

-Yes.
-Under R.I.
-Gen. Laws §34-36.1-3.16, the association has a statutory lien for unpaid assessments, fines, and related charges.
-This lien can be foreclosed judicially.
-However, the lien is generally subordinate to first mortgages and real estate tax liens.
-You have the right to contest the underlying fine in foreclosure proceedings.
+For condominiums, under R.I.
+Gen. Laws §34-36.1-3.16 the association has a statutory lien for unpaid assessments, fines, and related charges, which can be foreclosed judicially.
+The lien has a six-month super-priority over a first mortgage for regular common-expense assessments (not for fines); otherwise it is subordinate to first mortgages and real estate tax liens.
+You have the right to contest the underlying fine in the foreclosure proceeding.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.